Video game technical writer

-What is the first thought that comes to mind regarding technical writers and video games?
-People often think about user guides for the former and cool interactive special effects for the latter.
+What is the first thought that comes to mind regarding a video game technical writer?
+Usually these are separated into just video game and technical writer, where people often think about cool interactive special effects for the former and boring, but extremely useful, user guides for the latter.
 Interestingly, it’s not too common to think about these two topics together, when in fact, they go hand in hand.
 While developers, animators, audio engineers, and pro gamers are more known career paths in this industry, tech writers are just as instrumental in the game development process, if not more important.

 What is a Video Game Technical Writer?